m0dhp/rpidatv/README.md

 chmod +x install.sh
 ./install.sh
 ```
+As of April 2017, you should not need to answer any questions during the installation.
+However, the installation takes a little longer as the operating system is brought fully up-to-date.

 - If your ISP is Virgin Media and you receive an error after entering the wget line: 'GnuTLS: A TLS fatal alert has been received.', it may be that your ISP is blocking access to GitHub.
 If (only if) you get this error with Virgin Media, paste the following command in, and press return.
 ```sh
 sudo sed -i 's/^#name_servers.*/name_servers=8.8.8.8/' /etc/resolvconf.conf